Shadowtail117/ATCBot/README.md

 Most variables of the bot are changeable using slash commands.
 See below.

+### Steamworks

+ATCBot uses Steamworks to fetch lobby information.
+Steamworks requires a logged in Steam account to be present on the machine hosting it.
+If there isn't, ATCBot will not work properly!

 ## Commands

 ATCBot currently features the following commands: